Search

 Sharing a seriously fun love for food...

 This is a beautiful cocktail that first debuted in the 1920s.
 It’s a delicious beverage created in Paris during the days of Prohibition.
 Scofflaw is a rather unusual name for a drink.
 Its name came from a term coined during a contest held in the 1920s and intended as a reference to any individual who chose to forgo the law of the land and “scoff at the law”.
+Though we would never suggest such a thing!

 Start with a good rye whiskey then shake in some vermouth, fresh lemon juice, grenadine, a dash or two of orange bitters and for an extra punch of that fruity taste – a splash of pomegranate liqueur!
+My preference for the whiskey is Woody Creek Rye Whiskey.
+It’s an exquisite rye whiskey with exquisite notes of spice and oak.
+The bold flavor holds true in cocktails without an overwhelming presence.

 The original recipe calls for dry vermouth and there is no mention of pomegranate liqueur.
-I used sweet vermouth and loved the result, but you can use your favorite.
-And I happened to have pomegranate liqueur on hand and since it’s still the holidays, I thought why not – it gives a nice boost to the pomegranate flavors in found in grenadine.
+I used sweet vermouth and loved the result – but you can use your favorite.
+And I happened to have pomegranate liqueur on hand and since it’s still the holidays, I thought why not!
+It gives a nice boost to the pomegranate flavors in found in grenadine.

 The Scofflaw Cocktail

-4 tablespoons sweet vermouth
+1/4 cup sweet vermouth

 3 teaspoons freshly squeezed lemon juice